Equivariant generalized cohomology via stacks: Generalized cohomology theories

 for all $n,s\in\bZ$, where on the right-hand side are the $G$-equivariant higher Chow groups of $X$ \cite[\S 2.7]{EdidinGraham}. \end{cor}

 Similarly, one has

-where the right-hand side is defined in \cite[\S 5.3]{EdidinGraham} or \cite{Kresch}.
-One expects this comparison to generalize to any Artin stack of finite type over $k$ with affine stabilizers, see also \cite{BaePark}.
+where $\sX = [X/G]$ and the right-hand side is defined in \cite[\S 5.3]{EdidinGraham} or \cite{Kresch}.
+We expect this comparison to generalize to all Artin stacks $\sX$ of finite type over $k$ with affine stabilizers, cf. \cite{BaePark}.

-\begin{rem} The right-hand side of \corref{cor:Orchestia} indicates how one may define $G$-equivariant (higher) Chow--Witt groups in terms of the Borel construction, in such a way that the resulting theory identifies with the generalized Borel--Moore homology theory associated with the $\Lambda$-linear Milnor--Witt motivic cohomology spectrum. \end{rem}
+\begin{rem} The right-hand side of \corref{cor:omniparent} indicates a definition of $G$-equivariant (higher) Chow--Witt groups in terms of the Borel construction.
+By construction, the resulting theory identifies with the generalized Borel--Moore homology theory associated with the Milnor--Witt motivic cohomology spectrum (in a manner parallel to \corref{cor:lactoscope}). \end{rem}